 - Learn from international and national experts from multiple disciplines and sectors

 - Exchange ideas and engage in an interdisciplinary and multi-sector dialogue

 - Showcase your research findings, programs, interventions, case studies or impact of policy or advocacy

 - Engage in facilitating the change towards a healthier and more sustainable future, and

 - Explore what the University of Otago, Dunedin and New Zealand have to offer.

 Working together we can take new steps towards a healthier and more sustainable future.

-We warmly invite you to join us at the 2nd International Symposium Active Living and Environment: Linking Transport, Health and Environment held on 13-15 February 2019 in Dunedin, New Zealand.
+We warmly invite you to join us at the The Active Living and Environment Symposium (TALES): Linking Transport, Health and Environment held on 13-15 February 2019 in Dunedin, New Zealand.

-- Download symposium pamphlet (in PDF format, 868 KB)
+- Download symposium programme (in PDF format, 1 MB)